Deep Operator BSDE: a Numerical Scheme to Approximate Solution Operators: Description of the algorithm

-Since the dimension of the domain is $2 \times \vert \mathcal{A}_{p, M_{d}} \vert$, which by nature is quite high, we choose to work with neural networks.
+Since the dimension of the domain is proportional to $|\mathcal{A}_{p, M,d} \vert$, which by nature is quite high, we choose to work with neural networks.
 These have been already used successfully in finding the Markovian maps in FBSDEs problems where the forward equation is of high dimensionality, see e.g. \cite{HanJiequn2018Shpd}, \cite{HanJiequn2020Cotd}, \cite{HureCome2020Dbsf}.
-We will call such method the Deep Operator BSDE.
+We refer to this method as the Deep Operator BSDE.